-- 8.2.1.
-Application of these Rules and Regulations: All Spectators are considered invitees of the EBL and their presence at the Championships is subject to their behaving in a correct, ethical and sportsmanlike manner and to them observing these Rules and Regulations, to which they are subject. - 8.2.2.
-Entry in the Open Room: Entry in the Open Room is allowed during the first two hours of each round.
-Thereafter no spectators will be admitted, nor will spectators who have left the room for whatever reason be re-admitted. - 8.2.3.
-Watching at the table: No more than eight spectators (including team officials and journalists) shall be permitted at any one table.
+8.2.1.
+Application of these Rules and Regulations:

+All Spectators are considered invitees of the EBL and their presence at the Championships is subject to their behaving in a correct, ethical and sportsmanlike manner and requires their conformity with these Rules and Regulations and Law 76, to which they are subject, and with the instructions of the Tournament Director.

+8.2.2.
+Entry in the Open Room:

+Entry in the Open Room is allowed during the first two hours of each round.
+Thereafter no spectators will be admitted, nor will spectators who have left the room for whatever reason be re-admitted.

+8.2.3.
+Watching at the table:

+No more than eight spectators (including team officials and journalists) shall be permitted at any one table.
 (Where 'pits' are in use a large number of spectators shall be permitted.
 The number permitted shall be determined by the Chief Tournament Director.)

-Spectators may watch at only one table.
+Spectators may watch at only one table and must be seated. .
 The observance of this regulation is particularly important when pre-duplicated boards are in play.
 Any spectator who attempts to watch at a second table will be required to leave the Open Room and, at the discretion of the Appeals Committee, may be subject to greater penalties.
-If a spectator leaves the room temporarily and then re-enters he must return to the same table.

 Spectators are requested to remain quiet and must refrain from addressing the players or otherwise distracting their attention.

 Looking at two hands is forbidden.
 If this opportunity should arise by accident, no special interest must be shown.
 Sitting in a position so as to see both sides of the screen is forbidden.